Marvelous Things To See in Medan, North Sumatra

 Cahaya Baru (in Kampung Keling)

-Cahaya Baru is one of the best choices in Medan for good, affordable Indian food.
+Cahaya Baru, in the heart of the Kampung Keling area, is one of the best choices in Medan for good, affordable Indian food.
 They serve large portions at fair prices.
 They offer vegetarian choices and cater to different dietary needs.
 There’s also a tea time special.
 International visitors should take note that there is no English menu.
+After you have a bite in Medan’s Little India you can visit the Kuil Sri Mariamman (the Sri Mariamman Temple, noted above), about 5 minutes walk away.

 Location: Jl.
 Teuku Cik Ditiro No.12/16, Madras Hulu, Kec.
 Medan Polonia, Medan 20152 Sumatera Utara